Skip to content

 Tocopherols are the earliest-known members of the vitamin E family.
 In fact, until the discovery of tocotrienol, tocopherols were the only vitamin E supplements.
 Tocopherol is found in various natural sources, including leafy vegetables, nuts, and oils.
 However, unlike tocotrienols, tocopherols lack anti-inflammatory properties and are the least potent form of vitamin E as an antioxidant.

-You might be amazed to find out that tocotrienols exhibit a shorter half-life compared to tocopherols, which is because tocotrienols have a lower affinity for the alpha-tocopherol transfer protein (α-TTP).
+Tocotrienols have a lower affinity for the alpha-tocopherol transfer protein (α-TTP).
+Therefore, they exhibit a shorter half-life compared to tocopherols.
 Results?
 Quicker metabolism, excretion, and lower plasma concentration with tocotrienol supplements.
 In simple words, even if consumed in high amounts, only a small fraction is absorbed and utilized by the body.

 Tocotrienols, like any form of vitamin E, are susceptible to oxidative degradation.
 Due to their unique structure and the presence of unsaturated carbon chains, tocotrienols can be easily oxidized by heat, light, and alkali.
 Thus, it is crucial to protect tocotrienol supplements from degradation to ensure effectiveness.